mnordsletten/includeos.github.io/_posts/2017-08-29-includeos-on-solo5-and-ukvm.md

 ---

-_Thanks to [Ricardo Koller] at IBM research, IncludeOS now runs on [ukvm], possibly the tiniest hypervisor in existence._
+_Thanks to [Ricardo Koller] at IBM Research, IncludeOS now runs on [ukvm], possibly the tiniest hypervisor in existence._

-Originally developed by [Dan Williams], also IBM, with major contributions by Martin "[Mato]" Lucina at Docker and Ricardo Koller, [ukvm] is one of two backends currently supported by the [Solo5] unikernel interface, the other being the [virtio] backend used for e.g. Getting MirageOS to run on [kvm].
+Originally developed by [Dan Williams], also from IBM, with major contributions by Martin "[Mato]" Lucina at Docker and Ricardo Koller, [ukvm] is one of two backends currently supported by the [Solo5] unikernel interface, the other being the [virtio] backend used for e.g. getting MirageOS to run on [kvm].

 My real introduction to ukvm was during Docker Distributed systems summit in Berlin last fall.
 I was well aware of the project before then, via Dan Williams paper and from conversations with Amir and Anil from Docker, but I needed some hands on to really get the point.
 Getting Mato to guide me through the interface and show med some examples did the trick.
-Instead of an async non blocking DMA solution like we get with virtio, where virtio uses interrupts fired from virtual PCI devices to signal e.g. Network packets being received or other I/O events, ukvm bakes it all into a single blocking function call - [ukvm_poll(int ns)].
+Instead of an async non blocking DMA solution like we get with virtio, where virtio uses interrupts fired from virtual PCI devices to signal e.g. network packets being received or other I/O events, ukvm bakes it all into a single blocking function call - [ukvm_poll(int ns)].
 The function will block until an I/O event happened- or the provided number of nanoseconds passed.

 After discussing this with [Alf] we looked at our x86 PC platform code and sighed; all that just to get timers and events.